 If you incur any expenses beyond $50,000, you will be responsible to pay that amount.

 Let's assume that you were in an accident and are hospitalized for 2 days.

 The hospital charges $12,000 per day for a total bill of $24,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay the rest as long the hospital is in the network.
-Otherwise, you pay the $250 deductible plus the costs exceeding the payable amount of usual, reasonable, and customary charges.
+Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay the rest.

 Even if you extend your insurance, you don't have to pay the deductible again.

-You visit an urgent care.
-You simply pay $25 copay.
-Urgent care visit is not subject to deductible.
-(If you had selected a $0 deductible, then you would not pay a $25 copay).
-As long as you go within the PPO Network, there would not be any co-insurance.
+You visit an Urgent care or Walk-in Clinic.
+You simply pay $15 copay.
+Urgent care or Walk-in Clinic visit is not subject to deductible.
+(If you had selected a $0 deductible, then you would not pay a $15 copay).

 You go to an emergency room for a sickness.
 The hospital does some test and gives some treatment but does not admit you.
-In additional to your deductible and applicable coinsurance, you will pay to additional $200 penalty for that visit, because you were not admitted.
+In additional to your deductible, you will pay to additional $200 penalty for that visit, because you were not admitted.
 However, if it were an injury or accident, you wouldn't have to pay $200 penalty, even if you were not admitted.